ykadec/photogram_golden_seven/README.md

     get("/update_photo/:id", { :controller => "photos", :action => "update_row" })

 The job of this action is to receive data from an edit form, retrieve the corresponding row from the table, and update it with the revised information.
 Give it a shot.

-Afterwards, display a confirmation message in the view.
+Afterwards, redirect the user to the details page of the photo that was just edited.

 ## Rinse and repeat